 "Lola's use of an unregistered time door in 1940 Montserrat Abbey to save Spanish members of the French Resistance goes sour when one is captured and shares his knowledge with Heinrich Himmler."

-It all began right here: on this day in 2018, the SciFi/Streaming property known as Atropa enjoyed its general release.
+On this day in 2018, the SciFi/Streaming property known as Atropa enjoyed its general release.
 According to our friends at IMDB.com, here's the premise behind the pilot episode:

 "When Off-World Officer Cole Freeman finds the missing research vessel ATROPA, he discovers an inconsistency in the ship logs.
 He wakes the crew from hypersleep, and they soon find themselves caught up in a much bigger mystery."